clinthof/artprize-mobile-app/docs/index.md

 ## Connecting MapView and Venue, Artwork Views

 Thus far, we've explored setting up all of our app's main views, but don't have a way to get from the map to an individual venue and list of artwork.
 In the spirit of iOS Maps app, we explored several ways to display a "bottom half drawer" overtop of the map view.
 While there are some well-reviewed community-developed options, it seemed that going forward the best solution is `UISheetPresentationController`.
-This allows the app the present some options and information to the user without losing sight of map location or needing to fully leave that view.
+This allows the app to present some options and information to the user without losing sight of map location or needing to fully leave that view.

 The `UISheetPresentationController` has several customizations that can be used to control the height (detent) and scrolling/swiping UX: